avram-meir/grids-to-climdivs/README.md

 ### Driver script

-The driver script `drivers/daily.sh` is a bash shell script intended to help run grids-to-climdivs in an automated sense, e.g., on a cron job, or to generate a large archive.
+The driver script `drivers/daily.sh` is a bash shell script intended to help run grids-to-climdivs in a more automated way, e.g., on a cron job, or to generate a large archive over many dates.
 The script takes three positional arguments: `./daily.pl config startdate enddate`

 `config` This is the configuration file describing the input grids to use and output data files to create.